fabien-d/alertify.js/README.md

 ### IE 9 Support

-Internet Explorer 9 will be dropped in 0.4, as well.
+Internet Explorer 9 will be dropped in 0.4 and above, as well.

 ## Credit where credit is due